awwaiid/gremllm-react/README.md

 }
 ```

-Nervously you type `npm run build` into your terminal, then `npm run dev`.
+Nervously you type `npm run dev` into your terminal.
 You open your browser and see a fully functional calculator with buttons, display, and working arithmetic.

 <img src="docs/calculator-demo.png" border=1 />

+It works!
 More or less.

 ---